opengisch/QField-docs/documentation/get-started/storage.en.md

 *Package QGIS Project into GeoPackage*

 For more information, consult the QGIS documentation  [packaging layers](https://docs.qgis.org/3.34/en/docs/user_manual/processing_algs/qgis/database.html#package-layers).

-### Packaging the project as a SpatiaLite database

-Another possibility is to store the project and its layers in a [SpatiaLite](https://www.gaia-gis.it/fossil/libspatialite/index) database.

 ## Copying project over to the QField target device